sikoried/sequence-learning/00-introduction/00-exercise.md

 ## Refresh Your Python Skills

 We won't be using Python for a while, but if you have never worked with python, you should start looking into it.
+If you have spare time, please go ahead and install [PyTorch](https://pytorch.org/)